 “The Merchant of Death Is Dead”

-When Alfred Nobel supposedly read that headline on his own premature obituary, he knew the course of his life had to change.
+When Alfred Nobel read such headlines above his own premature obituary, he knew the course of his life had to change.
 Nobel would later go on to fund the world-famous Peace Prize with money earned from the invention and production of dynamite, much of it sold for military purposes.
-Urging him on was the eventual first female recipient of the award, the world-famous (at the time) author Bertha von Suttner, who had once been his personal secretary.
+Urging him on was the eventual first female recipient of the award, the internationally popular author Bertha von Suttner, who had once been his personal secretary.

-The novel Peace at Last dramatizes how the lives of these two self-described idealists intersected and led to a sometimes contentious but always respectful friendship.
+The novel Peace at Last dramatizes how the lives of these two self-described idealists intersected and led to a sometimes contentious but always respectful and loving friendship.

 Nobel’s story begins with a family tragedy in Sweden, follows him to new homes in Germany, France, and Italy as he builds his explosives empire to become one of the wealthiest yet most despised men in the world, details the many friendships that fell short of his romantic ideal, and ends with the execution of his controversial last will and testament following his death in Sanremo, Italy.